-The following table sets forth our capitalization at January 29, 2021, and as adjusted to give effect to the filing of our amended and restated certificate of incorporation, the sale of our units in this offering and the sale of the private placement warrants and the application of the estimated net proceeds derived from the sale of such securities, assuming no exercise by the underwriters of their over-allotment option:
+The following table sets forth our capitalization at March 31, 2021, and as adjusted to give effect to the filing of our amended and restated certificate of incorporation, the sale of our units in this offering and the sale of the private placement warrants and the application of the estimated net proceeds derived from the sale of such securities, assuming no exercise by the underwriters of their over-allotment option:

-January 29, 2021
+Marc h 31, 2021

 Actual As Adjusted

-Notes payable to related party (1) \$ - \$ -
+Notes payable to related party (1) \$ 78,632 \$ -

-Deferred underwriting commissions 6,125,000
+Deferred underwriting commissions 5,250,000

+Warrant liabilities 9,759,138

-Class A common stock, subject to redemption, 0 and 16,489,899 shares which are subject to possible redemption, actual and as adjusted, respectively (2) 164,898,990
+Class A common stock, subject to redemption, 0 and 13,101,473 shares which are subject to possible redemption, actual and as adjusted, respectively (3) 131,014,730

 Preferred stock, \$0.0001 par value; 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted, respectively

-Class A common stock, \$0.0001 par value, 280,000,000 shares authorized; 0 and 1,010,101 shares issued and outstanding, actual and as adjusted, respectively 101
+Class A common stock, \$0.0001 par value, 280,000,000 shares authorized; 0 and 1,898,527 shares issued and outstanding, actual and as adjusted, respectively 190

-Class B common stock, \$0.0001 par value, 20,000,000 shares authorized, 5,031,250 and 4,375,000 shares issued and outstanding, actual and as adjusted,
+Class B common stock, \$0.0001 par value, 20,000,000 shares authorized, 4,312,500 and 3,750,000 shares issued and outstanding, actual and as adjusted,

-respectively (3) 503 438
+respectively (4) 431 375

-Additional paid-in capital 24,497 5,000,471
+Additional paid-in capital 24,569 5,326,019

-Accumulated deficit (1,000) (1,000)
+Accumulated deficit (1,126) (326,578)

-Total stockholders' equity \$24,000 \$ 5,000,010
+Total stockholders' equity \$ 23,874 \$ 5,000,006

-Total capitalization \$24,000 \$176,024,000
+Total capitalization \$102,506 \$151,023,874

-(1) Our sponsor may loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
+- (1) Our sponsor may loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
 The "as adjusted" information gives effect to the repayment of any loans made under this note out of the proceeds from this offering and the sale of the private placement warrants.
-As of January 29, 2021, we had not borrowed any amounts under the promissory note.

-- (2) Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash at a per share price equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account (which interest shall be net of taxes payable), divided by the number of then outstanding public shares, subject to the limitations described herein whereby redemptions cannot cause our net tangible assets to be less than \$5,000,001. - (3) Actual share amount is prior to any forfeiture of founder shares and as adjusted amount assumes no exercise of the underwriters' over-allotment option and forfeiture of an aggregate of 656,250 founder shares.
+As of March 31, 2021, we had borrowed \$78,632 under the promissory note. - (2) The warrants are expected to be accounted for as derivative liabilities in accordance with the guidance contained in ASC 815-40.
+Such guidance provides that, because the warrants do not meet the criteria for equity treatment thereunder, each warrant must be recorded as a liability.
+Accordingly, we will classify each warrant as a liability at its fair value.
+This liability is subject to re-measurement at each balance sheet date.
+With each such re-measurement, the warrant liability will be adjusted to fair value, with the change in fair value recognized in our statement of operations.
+The warrants are also subject to re-evaluation of the proper classification and accounting treatment at each reporting period. - (3) Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash at a per share price equal to the aggregate amount then on deposit in the trust account calculated as of two business days prior to the consummation of our initial business combination, including interest earned on the funds held in the trust account (which interest shall be net of taxes payable), divided by the number of then outstanding public shares, subject to the limitations described herein whereby redemptions cannot cause our net tangible assets to be less than \$5,000,001. - (4) Actual share amount is prior to any forfeiture of founder shares and as adjusted amount assumes no exercise of the underwriters' over-allotment option and forfeiture of an aggregate of 562,500 founder shares.